-iOS 12 is here, and with it comes a new app: Shortcuts.
-Built upon the framework established by Workflow – a utility Apple acquired last year – Shortcuts allows users to perform custom multi-step actions with a single button press or a single command to Siri, or automatically at a certain time or location.
+Apple’s Shortcuts is the perfect app to automate your iPhone or iPad – and by extension, your life.
+The free app allows users to perform custom multi-step actions with a single button or press, with a single command to Siri, or automatically at a certain time or location.
 It’ll take a modicum of effort to set up, but could save you time and hassle in the long run.

 How to get Shortcuts

 Unlike many of Apple’s homegrown apps, Shortcuts doesn’t come pre-installed with iOS – you’ll have to download it yourself.

 First, make sure you’ve updated to iOS 14 (Settings > General > Software Update) and then grab the app from the App Store using the button below.
 It’s completely free to download and use.

 Even without installing the app, iOS 14 users have access to a range of voice-activated shortcuts through the Siri & Search section of Settings, but you’ll need the app to choose anything more complex than the automatic suggestions.